 Remnants of Ringbrough [05/05/12].

 Like the medieval community before it, Ringbrough Battery is fallen to destruction and inevitable disappearance.
 In the case of the military defences, solid angular sections become wave-rounded blocks, are then reduced to stones and pebbles (washed south by longshore drift), and eventually erode to grains [05/05/12].

 This somewhat surreal sight of a bank of sandbags on the sand affords temporary cliff toe protection for the Aldbrough gas storage project [05/05/12].

 However, individual bags are plucked from the stack by the tide [05/05/12].

 The sandbags were later removed as part of the project’s programme.

 A more recent type of tower now locates Ringbrough.
 Erected 700 metres out to sea, this one was used for taking in water to leach caverns within salt-bearing strata some 2000 metres beneath the surface, ready for the storage of gas.
-It is expected to be removed by 2021 [05/05/12].
+It is expected to be dismantled at some future date [05/05/12].